 - ii.
-Students who are on Academic Probation must have their registration approved by an assigned academic advisor within Student Affairs and will be limited to enrollment in six (6) credits. - iii.
+Students who are on Academic Probation must have their registration approved by an assigned academic advisor within Learning Support and will be limited to enrollment in six (6) credits. - iii.
 Students who are on Academic Probation will not be allowed to preregister for the subsequent semester until final grades for the current semester are posted. - iv.
 Students who demonstrate academic progress while on Academic Probation, as evidenced by achievement of a minimum 2.000 semester GPA, and successful completion of at least 50% of semester credits attempted will be allowed to continue even if their cumulative GPA has not reached the required 2.000 and/or they have not completed 50% their attempted cumulative credits.
 Students will be assigned a standing of Academic Alert with Progress. - e.
 Academic Suspension Students on Academic Probation who fail to achieve a 2.000 semester GPA, and/or who fail to successfully complete at least 50% of semester credits attempted will be academically suspended for one fall or spring semester, and any preceding Jan Term or summer term.
-Students who have compelling circumstances may appeal the enrollment restrictions by contacting the Associate Vice President for Student Success or their designee. - f.
+Students who have compelling circumstances may appeal the enrollment restrictions by contacting the Associate Vice President/Dean of Students. - f.
 Academic Dismissal Students who are subject to Academic Dismissal will be dismissed for a period of two (2) semesters, and any preceding Jan Term or summer term.
-Students who have compelling circumstances may appeal the enrollment restrictions by contacting the Associate Vice President for Student Success or their designee.
+Students who have compelling circumstances may appeal the enrollment restrictions by contacting the Associate Vice President/Dean of Students.